csl2025/csl2025.github.io/index.md

 Three possible suggestions for booking a hotel:

 - Take a hotel in the city center, close to the central railway station.
-From there you can take [a train to Amsterdam Science Park railway station](https://www.ns.nl/en/journeyplanner/#/?vertrek=Amsterdam%20Centraal&vertrektype=treinstation&aankomst=Amsterdam%20Science%20Park&aankomsttype=treinstation) (4 times per hour, takes 9 minutes), which is within close walking distance of the conference site.
+From there you can take [a train to Amsterdam Science Park railway station](https://www.ns.nl/en/journeyplanner/#/?vertrek=Amsterdam%20Centraal&vertrektype=treinstation&aankomst=Amsterdam%20Science%20Park&aankomsttype=treinstation) (4 times per hour, takes 9 minutes), which is within walking distance of the conference site.
 - Take a hotel close to [Amstel railway station](https://9292.nl/en/amsterdam/bushalte-amstelstation) or [Muiderpoort railway station](https://9292.nl/en/amsterdam/bus-tramhalte-muiderpoortstation), and use [bus 40](https://reisinfo.gvb.nl/en/travel-information/line/GVB/40), which stops right in front of the conference site.
 - Act like the Dutch, and rent a bike.